Ignoring periodic boundary conditions

 You can of course choose to ignore PBC for any system, even if it has an orthogonal box.

-when working with an orthogonal box with PBC applied in fewer than three dimensions.
+Note: You do not necessarily have to set handle_pbc to false when working with an orthogonal box with PBC applied in fewer than three dimensions.
 However, such systems are untested, so proceed with caution.
-In case you are not sure the analysis is correct, try using a trajectory with whole molecules, sethandle_pbc
+In case you are not sure the analysis is correct, try using a trajectory with whole molecules, set handle_pbc to false, and check whether the results change.

 Limitations when ignoring PBC